-Our Advisory Board is a multi-stakeholder board is made up of renowned individuals from across government, the private sector, civil society, the technology sector and development organisations.
+Our Advisory Board is a multi-stakeholder board made up of renowned individuals from across government, the private sector, civil society, the technology sector and development organizations.
 It meets twice a year and on a regular basis in its subcommittees.

 Maria Margarita Zuleta

 Sally Hughes is Chief Executive Officer for the International Association for Contract & Commercial Management, a global membership organization enabling global public and private sector organizations and professionals to achieve world-class standards in their contracting and relationship management process and skills.

 Sally is an experienced and accomplished commercial and contracts management professional, holding senior commercial positions at a range of corporate and multinational organizations.
 After gaining an Honors degree in Law, Sally spent her time in the corporate sector, where she worked globally in the Telecomms and IT industries, before establishing her own legal and commercial consultancy in 2007.

 Sally is passionate about enabling business efficiency and growth through contracting and commercial excellence.
 Whether in contract development, negotiation, training or general communications, Sally has built a reputation for service excellence and responsiveness.
 Her focus is on the creation of positive and successful business relationships, constantly striving to ensure that businesses realize their true potential and value.

 Mukelani Dimba currently serves as the civil society co-chair of the global steering committee of the Open Government Partnership.
 He also serves as Head of Development of the International School for Transparency, a joint project of the University of Cape Town (South Africa) and the Södertörn University (Sweden).
 He has previously served as the Executive Director of the Open Democracy Advice Center (ODAC), a South African law center that specializes in freedom of information and whistleblower protection laws.